PanveerGrewal/project2/README.md

 - The hut consists of a base, a roof, and a door.
 - Flowers are drawn with brown stems and green leaves.

-You can customize the code by modifying colors, dimensions, or adding more elements to the landscape.
+You can customize the code by modifying colors, and dimensions, or adding more elements to the landscape.

 ## Contributing